OpenConext/OpenConext-devconf/stepup/README.md

 After that we can use the tags to run only the tests that are relevant for a specific component.
 E.g.: `docker compose exec behat ./behat --filter=selfservice` will only run features marked with the `@selfservice` tag

+## Certificate error when accessing webauthn
+If you run into a problem with certificates its posible that the blob.json is oudated.
+You can get a new one from http://mds.fidoalliance.org/ this will automatically trigger a download.